microsoft/graphitation/website/docs/learn-graphql/thinking-in-graphql.md

 ## The “graph” in GraphQL

 Another important UI consideration is rendering performance, or sometimes perceived performance.
-The former is achieved by having all data, that is necessary for the initial state of the UI the user should see, such that only a single render pass is needed.
-Sometimes this might mean that it can take a little while longer before rendering can start, but even then a single render pass can still provide an improvement to perceived performance.
+The former is achieved by having all data available that is necessary, for the initial state of the UI that the user should see, such that only a single render pass is required.
+(Sometimes this might mean that it can take a little while longer before rendering can start, but even then a single render pass can still provide an improvement to perceived performance.)

 Ideally all this data can be provided within a reasonable time-frame, but even then there are provisions in state-of-the-art GraphQL stacks that allow you to design a controlled loading experience, using the “render-as-you-fetch” pattern.